 Frequently Asked Questions

-I've applied for training contracts.
-I haven't heard back, what should I do?
+I've applied for a number of training positions.
+I haven't been successful, what should I do?

 Don’t get disheartened, it can take time to get this right.
 Employers tell us that the main reason applications fail is because they are not targeted enough.
 To overcome this, ask yourself the following questions:

-- Have I targeted the right firms that are most likely to be interested in my qualifications and experiences?
+- Have I targeted those most likely to be interested in my qualifications and experiences?

-- Did I research each individual firm I applied to carefully?
-Do I understand what makes each firm different from its competitors?
-Do I understand the sort of work the firm does, the kind of individuals who work there and what they’re looking for in a prospective employee?
+- Did I research each individual recruiter I applied to carefully?
+Do I understand what makes each one different from its competitors?
+Do I understand the sort of work the organisation does, the kind of individuals who work there and what they’re looking for in a prospective employee?

 - Did I consider each question on the application form and target each answer in the light of my research?